It is Buck Sexton here in for Rush Limbaugh on this lovely New Year's Eve.

 And the way they do it is the count of countless counts.

-example that even if you think you're completely innocent of wrongdoing better to plead guilty to something more minor um and walk away without spending five, ten, fifteen years in jail uh than to actually go and fight it and by the way, go bankrupt in the process.
+Essentially, they stack so many federal charges into something, for example, that even if you think you're completely innocent of wrongdoing, better to plead guilty to something more minor and walk away without spending 5, 10, 15 years in jail than to actually go and fight it.

-Yeah absolutely I mean um I've also worked on the other side of the court insofar as being uh felony probation and parole officer and you know I've I've supervised caseloads of multi-generationally addicted individuals.
+I mean, I've also worked on the other side of the court insofar as being an OFL and he probation and parole officer.

-Um when and and every single one of them and I'm not faulting them and I take pride in the fact that those three are now productive members of society but at the time um every single one of them was on some sort of government assistance of of one way, shape or form or another.
+And every single one of them, and I'm not faulting them, and I take pride in the fact that those three are now productive members of society.

-Greg, thank you for uh for calling in from Wyoming appreciate hearing from you.
+Greg, thank you for calling in from Wyoming.

 Let's hear from Frank in Tucson.

-Frank this is the Rush Limbaugh show you're speaking to Buck Sexton.
+Frank, this is the Rush Limbaugh Show.

-You know all this trouble started in Ferguson and nobody's mentioned the reason it started is because uh Michael Brown's accomplice lied and said Mike had his hands up hands up don't shoot hands up don't shoot and so they're going around doing that in protest.
+You know, all this trouble started in Ferguson, and nobody's mentioned the reason it started is because Michael Brown's accomplice lied and said that Mike had his hands up, hands up, don't shoot, hands up, don't shoot.

-Well he never did that and so his accomplice is going to have blood on his hands.
+And so his accomplice is going to have blood on his hands.

 Look what he's caused.

-Well, one thing that I always find fascinating in some of these cases is the reluctance with which uh prosecutors and law enforcement will go after obvious cases of of false accusation or lying to the police.
+Well, one thing that I always find fascinating in some of these cases is the reluctance with which prosecutors and law enforcement will go after obvious cases of false accusation or lying to the police.

 And the woman who fabricated those charges, I believe a year later, went on to stab someone to death.